abpframework/abp/docs/en/Modules/cms-kit/Rating-System.md

 ### MVC UI

 The ratings system provides a rating widget to allow users send ratings to resources in public websites.
-You can simply place the widget to the like below.
+You can simply place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(typeof(RatingViewComponent), new